Velké Bílovice

-Velké Bílovice (/cs/) (Groß Billowitz) is a town in Břeclav District in the South Moravian Region of the Czech Republic.
+Velké Bílovice (/cs/; Groß Billowitz) is a town in Břeclav District in the South Moravian Region of the Czech Republic.
 It has about 3,900 inhabitants.
+The town is located on the Prušánka Stream, on the border between the Lower Morava Valley and Kyjov Hills.

-The town and its surroundings is known for viticulture.
+Velké Bílovice and its surroundings is known for viticulture and winemaking.

 Etymology

 The name Bílovice was derived either from the personal name Biela/Bíla, who could be the founder of the settlement, or from the name of the first documented owner of the village, Sigfried Sirotek, by mistranslating his name (Czech word sirotek = 'orphan', in German waise; but German weisse means 'white' = bílý in Czech).
 The prefix Velké means 'great'.